syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-    // Initializes the RTE with the showDimensions value specified.
+    // Initializes the RTE with the specified showDimensions value.
     $("#rteSample").ejRTE({ showDimensions: false });
 </script>
 {% endhighlight %}